5353

 Administrative Burnout

 It’s no secret that physicians spend an overwhelming amount of time on administrative tasks.
 According to a study from Porter et al., a physician would need a 27-hour work day to effectively discuss and act on guidelines with all patients.
-Radiologists report spending up to 78% of their day writing notes and reviewing medical records while they are simultaneously expected to analyze an image every three to four seconds.
+Radiologists report spending up to 78% of their day writing notes and reviewing medical records while they are simultaneously expected to analyze an image every three to four seconds, which can contribute to radiology burnout.

 How AI Can Reduce Administrative Tasks for Physicians